Silesian independence: Autonomous Silesian Voivodeship (1920–1939)

 The voivodeship was one of the most economically developed parts of Poland.
 It had been granted autonomous status by an Act of the Polish Sejm dated 15 July 1920.
 That status was secure until the May Coup in 1926, which started various attempts to limit it in favour of a strong and centralised state.

+In the Second Republic of Poland, Silesian regionalism was particularly encouraged by Governor Michał Grażyński, considered "one of the forerunners of Silesianness".
+To gain trust of the local population, Grażyński intensively participated in local culture, commissioning Silesian songs and chants, as well as developing the industry of Silesian cinematography, which was in its infancy.

+The Silesian people had high hopes for the Silesian Sejm, much higher than for the Sejm of the Republic, seeing it as a body better able to represent them and safeguard their interests.
+As such, Silesians turned out in much greater numbers at the ballot boxes for the Silesian Sejm than for the Polish Sejm.
+The turnout during the elections to the Sejm of the Republic reached 64.4% in the voivodeship, while during the elections to the Silesian Sejm it was 73.7%.
+From the point of view of the social and economic development of the Silesian Voivodeship, the autonomy that the region enjoyed in the interwar period is quite generally assessed positively.
+The Silesian population's view on autonomy was assessed in a poll conducted by the Silesian daily newspaper "Polonia" in 1937.
+The poll asked whether Silesian autonomy should be preserved or abolished.
+The poll was answered by 427,928 readers, and 406,363 (95%) voted in favour of maintaining Silesian autonomy.

 After the German invasion of Poland, the voivodeship was dissolved on 8 October 1939, and its territory was incorporated into the German Province of Upper Silesia.
 The territory returned to Polish possession at the end of the war, and the 1920 act giving autonomous powers to the Silesian Voivodeship was formally repealed by a law of 6 May 1945.